Alex Rodriguez

 Educational Experience

-Alex grew up in Chino Hills, California with his father, a principal, mother, a special education teacher, and older brother.
+Alex grew up in Chino Hills, California with his father, a principal, mother, a special education teacher, and sister.
 Prior to becoming an attorney, Alex worked as a high school math teacher at Great Oaks Charter School in Newark, New Jersey.
 He attended Cornell University, where he earned his Bachelor of Arts in Economics and Psychology.
 He always knew that his career would be centered around helping others.
 His brother, a lawyer himself, introduced Alex to the field of law.
 The challenging nature of advocacy and the thrill of fighting for others in the courtroom made this career choice a perfect match for this adrenaline chaser.

 Alex is a graduate of Loyola Law School, where he received a concentration in Criminal Justice.
 At Loyola Law School, Alex was active in Loyola’s Project for Innocence Clinic and Loyola’s Young Lawyers Program.
 Alex interned with Children’s Law Center of Los Angeles, and the Los Angeles County Public Defender’s Office, and served a clerkship with Honorable Victor Chavez, Judge of the Superior Court of California.
 Alex was admitted to the California Bar in 2018 and is admitted to practice before both the California State courts, and the United States District Courts.